Upgrade to a High-Efficiency Furnace and Save on Energy Cost

 In a majority of homes in the Minneapolis St. Paul metro area, the furnace in the basement is over 10 years old, and probably has an AFUE efficiency of just 80% or even less.
-In many homes, even older furnaces, such as gravity or octopus furnaces, may have efficiency ratings of only 50%.
-Today, new furnace technology and design makes those old furnaces obsolete, turning as much as 96% or more of the fuel burned in them into effective heat for your home.
-At our Minnesota heating company, we’re installing more and more high efficiency furnaces each year to replace those old energy-wasting units.
+In many homes, gravity or octopus furnaces which are even older may have efficiency ratings of only 50%.
+Today, new home heating technology makes low-efficiency heating a thing of the past, turning as much as 96% or more of the fuel burned in them into effective heat for your home.
+As a Minnesota full-service heating contractor, we’re installing more and more energy-efficient Carrier furnaces each year to replace those old energy-wasting units.

-Replacing your old, inefficient furnace with a modern high efficiency furnace makes sense in many ways.
-From the first day you use it, a modern furnace will begin saving money on every energy bill.
-Those savings will continue as long as you own your furnace.
-In addition, rebates and tax credits can reduce the extra cost of upgrading to a high efficient furnace when you replace your old furnace.
-At our Minneapolis furnace company, we believe that understanding how furnaces work is important for our customers, so here are some of the main differences between the older low-efficiency and high efficiency furnaces:
+Such an upgrade in energy efficiency makes sense in many ways.
+From the first day you use it, a modern forced-air natural gas furnace will begin saving money on every energy bill.
+Those savings will continue as long as you own your system.
+In addition, factory and utilities companies’ rebates can reduce the cost of the upgrade or replacement.
+As your trusted residential heating contractor in Minneapolis St. Paul, we believe that understanding how gas furnaces work is important for our customers, so here are some of the main differences between the older low-efficiency and high-efficiency models:

-- Water Drain Systems – Due to the cool temperatures of the exhaust gasses from a high efficiency furnace, most of the water vapor generated when fuel is burned condenses into liquid water in a secondary heat exchanger in the furnace.
+- Water Drain Systems – Due to the cool temperatures of the exhaust gases from a high-efficiency furnace, most of the water vapor generated when fuel is burned condenses into liquid water in a secondary heat exchanger.
 Any remaining water vapor escapes harmlessly into the atmosphere.
-That’s why these high efficiency furnaces are also called “condensing furnaces.”
+That’s why these highly energy-efficient models are also called “condensing furnaces.”
 That condensed water has to go somewhere, so it is carried through a drain line to your home’s sanitary drain system.
 As everyone knows, water contributes to rusting, so the secondary heat exchanger is made of stainless steel, which won’t rust.

 Energy-Saving Differences Mean Big Cost Savings

-The additional components inside a high efficiency condensing furnace add additional costs to manufacturing, and those are passed along to the consumer through higher prices compared to less efficient furnaces.
-To help homeowners make the decision to buy high efficiency furnaces, both the federal government and local energy companies offer tax credits and rebates to cover some of the price increase.
-But it is lower energy bills that make investing in a high efficiency furnace a great idea.
-Over the lifetime of your new high efficiency furnace, you can save up to thousands of dollars in energy savings alone.
-When we show customers of our Minnesota heating and air conditioning company how much they will save over time, most customers now choose a high efficiency furnace with an AFUE rating of more than 90% over a standard 80% AFUE furnace.
+The additional components inside a condensing furnace add additional costs to manufacturing, and those are passed along to the consumer through higher prices compared to less efficient models.
+To help homeowners make the decision to buy energy-efficient furnaces, local energy companies offer cash rebates to cover some of the price increase.
+But it is lower energy bills that make investing in a more efficient model a great idea.
+Over the years, you can save up to thousands of dollars in energy savings alone.
+When we show customers how much they will save over time, most customers now choose models with an AFUE rating of more than 90% over a standard 80% AFUE model.

-High-Efficiency Furnace Sales & Installation – Minneapolis St. Paul, MN
+High-Efficiency Furnaces: Sales and Installation – Minneapolis St. Paul, MN